 Born in 1970 in Raetihi, New Zealand, she lives and works in Gisborne.
-A mother of six children, she is married to Henare Tahuri of Tūhoe and Ngāti Kahungunu iwi.
+A mother of six children and grandmother to four, she is married to artist Henare Tahuri of Tūhoe and Ngāti Kahungunu iwi.

 A mixed media artist, Tāwera is also a current board member and secretary for Te Atinga the Contemporary Māori Visual Arts Committee in New Zealand and is also a board member for The Seventh Generation Fund For Indigenous Issues based in the USA.
 She has traveled extensively as an artist and regularly represents Indigenous Māori Artists on an international stage.